MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 :::code language="txt" source="~/../python-sdk-docs-examples/db/requirements.txt":::

 The specific version requirement for azure-mgmt-resource is to ensure that you use a version compatible with the current version of azure-mgmt-web.
-These versions are not based on azure.core and therefore use older methods for authentication.
+These versions aren't based on azure.core and therefore use older methods for authentication.

 In a terminal or command prompt with the virtual environment activated, install the requirements: